vibhutirohan/Urban-Crash-Risk-Radar/README.md

 > We transform raw civic data into **hourly, cell-level risk** that leaders can act on.

 ## 🎯 Goal (One Line)
-Continuously ingest crash data for five U.S. cities, enrich with weather & time features, **predict crash risk per grid cell per hour**, and publish a **map-based heatmap** for cross-city comparison.
+Ingest historical crash data for five U.S. cities, enrich with weather & time features, **predict crash risk per grid cell for the next year**, and publish a **map-based heatmap** for cross-city comparison.

 ---